za-net/za-net.github.io/_pages/network-etiquette.md

 As a member of ZA-Net we adhere to the following Etiquette:

-* Do not connect to ZA-Net while connected to other nets.
+* Do not connect to ZA-Net while connected to other nets
-* Repeaters must be connected via wire and not RF.
+* Repeaters must be connected via wire and not RF